Château du Champ de Bataille: History

+It was the seat of the Dukes d'Harcourt (of the House of Harcourt) until the head of the family sold it in 1983.
+The Harcourt family bought it in 1754, they were forced to sell it after the French Revolution but they re-bought the Château later.

+As of 2025, it's owned by interior designer Jacques Garcia who purchased it in 1992.

 The Gardens

-The French formal garden was created from 1992 by a new owner, interior designer Jacques Garcia.
+The French formal garden was created from 1992 by Garcia.
 It was inspired by sketches of the original garden, long vanished, which showed the placement of the great terrace, the broderies and bosquets, and the proportions of the squares of Apollo and Diana.
 These features were scrupulously reproduced, while the new features of the garden took their "measure and tone" from the original model.
 The garden is listed by the French Ministry of Culture as one of the Notable Gardens of France.